Michigan State vs. Nebraska NCAA Football Odds, Plays and Insights | September 25, 2021

 Nebraska Stats and Trends

-- Nebraska has two wins against the spread in four games this year.
+- So far this season Nebraska has two wins against the spread.

 - The Cornhuskers covered the spread in their only game when underdogs by 5 points or more.

-- Nebraska's games this season have not gone over the total in three opportunities.
+- Nebraska's games this season have not hit the over on any of three set point totals.

-- Nebraska is 1-1 against the spread and 2-1 overall in games when it scores more than 17.3 points.
+- Nebraska is 1-1 against the spread and 2-1 overall in games when it records more than 17.3 points.

-- In games that Nebraska totals more than 381.3 yards, the team is 2-1 against the spread and 2-2 overall.
+- When Nebraska piles up more than 381.3 yards, the team is 2-1 against the spread and 2-2 overall.

-- The Cornhuskers have five turnovers this season, equal to the number of takeaways for the Spartans.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.